Derricks-Open-Source-Quest/AutoGreen/README.md

 #### GreenWeb Language Extensions

 AutoGreen is a system that automatically annotates Web applications with GreenWeb language extensions.
-The GreenWeb [readme](GreenWeb.md) file provides a brief introduction to the syntax and sementics of the GreenWeb language extensions.
+The GreenWeb [readme](GreenWeb.md) provides a brief introduction to the syntax and sementics of the GreenWeb language extensions.
 It also describes instructions on how to patch the Chromium browser to support the Greenweb language extensions.
+Understanding AutoGreen requires some basic knowledge of GreenWeb so we encourage you to take a look at GreenWeb first.

 #### How AutoGreen Applies GreenWeb Annotations

 AutoGreen mainly consists of two phases.
 The first phase is to detect the JavaScript events associated with all DOM nodes in a Web application.
-The second phase is to detect the QoS information of each event.
+The second phase is to detect, and annotate, the QoS information of each event.

 For the event detection phase, AutoGreen owes a great debt of gratitude to <a href="https://github.com/DataTables/VisualEvent">Visual Event</a>, which automatically identifies the details of all JavaScript events associated with all DOM elements on a Web application (webpage).
 In fact, AutoGreen started as a fork of Visual Event.
 Take a look at Visual Event's [readme](VisualEvents.README.md) for more details of the event detection phase.